American and Romanian Sergeants Major reunite through NATO

+BEMOWO PISKIE, Poland - Despite being divided by the Atlantic Ocean and a distance of more than 5,600 miles, a U.S. Army Soldier and his Romanian counterpart found their military careers repeatedly intertwined in different parts of the world.
+Their parallel military service and intersecting career paths transcended geographical and cultural barriers, fostering an enduring professional relationship and cultivating an extraordinary personal friendship.

-U.S. Army Command Sgt.
+Command Sgt.
 Maj.
-Sheldon Watson with 1st Battalion, 9th Cavalry Regiment, 1st Cavalry Division, supporting the 4th Infantry Division as the lead element for NATO’s enhanced Forward Battle Group Presence Poland, and Romanian Command Sgt.
+Sheldon Watson with the U.S. Army’s 1st Battalion, 9th Cavalry Regiment, 1st Cavalry Division, supporting the 4th Infantry Division as the lead element for NATO’s enhanced Forward Battle Group Presence Poland, and Romanian Command Sgt.
 Maj.
-Florea Sas the senior enlisted advisor to Romania’s Chief of Defense, in Watson’s office at Bemowo Piskie Training Area, July 10.
-The 4th Infantry Division's mission in Europe is to engage in multinational training and exercises across the continent, working alongside NATO allies and regional security partners to provide combat-credible forces to V Corps, America’s forward deployed corps in Europe.
-(U.S. Army video by Capt.
-Daniel Yarnall)
+Florea Sas, the senior enlisted advisor to Romania’s Chief of Defense, recently reunited in Watson’s office at Bemowo Piskie Training Area (BPTA).

+The two first met at a time when they were both platoon sergeants 13 years ago when their units completed a number of joint operations while serving in Afghanistan.
+Both men were on many of the same missions.

+“He and I were stationed in the same camp and went on many of the same missions during our time in Afghanistan.
+This was in 2010-2011,” said Watson.

 |Date Taken: